gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 ## 7.0.2 / scheduled 31.Dec.2022

- - New utility [php-preprocessor](https://github.com/gizmore/php-preprocessor).
+ - A new utility in my automated toolchain; [php-preprocessor](https://github.com/gizmore/php-preprocessor).
 This build step eliminates debug and profiler calls when enabled via GDO_PREPROCESSOR for zero cost debugging.

  - New method Install.Website to generate configurations for various httpd.